LIVE

 How I Tested These .350 Legend Rifles

 I have been hunting and shooting straight-wall cartridges in Midwest states for the better part of a decade.
 The rifles in this roundup were either personally shot, borrowed from hunting partners in Ohio or Indiana, or evaluated through extensive range time at organized straight-wall hunting events.
-Where I have not personally fired a specific model in .350 Legend, I have either fired the same rifle in another caliber or relied on consistent reports from hunting partners I trust who have run the rifle in Midwest deer camps.
+Where I haven’t personally fired a specific model in .350 Legend, I have either fired the same rifle in another caliber or relied on consistent reports from hunting partners I trust who have run the rifle in Midwest deer camps.

 Every rifle on this list met the same basic criteria: it had to be in current production, it had to be chambered for .350 Legend from the factory, and it had to come from a manufacturer that was going to stand behind it.
 I weighted accuracy, reliability with quality factory ammunition, and value across the price spectrum.
 I did not weight brand loyalty.
-The CVA Scout V2 made the list because it is genuinely the cheapest legitimate .350 Legend in production, not because CVA pays attention to me.
+The CVA Scout V2 made the list because it’s genuinely the cheapest legitimate .350 Legend in production, not because CVA pays attention to me.

 For background, I have hunted whitetail in Ohio with a .350 Legend Mossberg Patriot Predator, dropped a hog in Indiana with a Winchester XPR, and shot various .350 Legend rifles through organized straight-wall hunting events.
 The .350 Legend is the cartridge I keep coming back to when I want a straight-wall option that delivers clean deer kills with manageable recoil, and the rifles above are the ones I think will serve Midwest hunters best for that role in 2026.